curthenrichs/curthenrichs.github.io/README.md

 This project is structured such that I should be able to merely update the content files.
 I broke the content down by section on the webpage.

+- Main Page
   - biography
-  - Biography
+    - Biography (markdown)
   - skills
+    - customIcons
+    - And add icons to icon directory
   - projects
-  - Authr
+    - Authr (markdown)
-  - EvD
+    - EvD (markdown)
-  - ITER
+    - ITER (markdown)
-  - Internship
+    - Internship (markdown)
-  - Hobby
+    - Hobby (markdown)
+    - VisionML (markdown)
+    - Embedded (markdown)
+    - HCI (markdown)
-  - ComputerVision
+  - publications
   - contact
+- Resume Page
+  - resumes
+    - ResumeDescription
+- Courses Page
+  - courses
+    - CoursesDescription

-If adding projects (I advise multiples of nine) then simply update the projects content and add a markdown page with the writeup.
+If adding projects then simply update the projects content and add a markdown page with the writeup.

-All images are provided publically and should be added there.
+All images are provided in public and should be added there.

 Icon SVGs should be added to the icons directory and the Ant Wrapper written in customIcons (within content directory).